BAIA-15/observability-hub2/README.md

 * Automate this Marketplace subscription acceptance for using the EC2 RHEL license or cross account share the license with AWS license manager
 * Firewall burn for grafana enterprise packages
   * https://rpm.grafana.com
+* Patching - Using AWS Systems Manager - Using Quick Setup patch policies (defined by Vache Abram)
+* Backup - Using AWS Backup in the Observability Hub AWS account (defined by Vache Abram)

 # Blockers